 However, this is less clear for human-machine interaction.
 The Computers-Are-Social-Actors (CASA) framework proposed in the 1990s [22] assumed that we treat artificial agents like humans, fueling an (implicit) naturalness-is-better bias.
 This spurred efforts to create synthetic voices that resemble human vocal expression [23,24], even when the link between naturalness and success in human-machine interactions remains far from fully understood.
 While initial findings suggested that reduced naturalness in synthetic voices compromises likeability, trustworthiness, and pleasantness [11,25–28], contemporary synthetic voice design questions a “one size fits all” idea and instead advocates solutions tailored to specific applications [29].
 Accordingly, maximum human-likeness of synthetic voices may not always be required or desirable.
 Instead, synthetic voice preferences may depend on the features of the listeners [27,30], the device [31–33], and its specific function [6,25,31].
 Understanding and incorporating such preferences seems crucial for the success and acceptance of these devices [28].

 Given its widespread practical importance, the role of voice naturalness warrants scientific scrutiny.
-But although many recent studies provide useful empirical insights, the current landscape resembles a patchwork rather than a cohesive research field.
-This has motivated us to take a step back and reflect on four problems in the present literature: (a) conceptual underspecification, (b) heterogeneous operationalization, (c) lack of exchange between research domains, and (d) insufficient anchoring in voice perception theory.
+Although many recent studies provide useful empirical insights, the current landscape resembles a patchwork rather than a cohesive research field.
+There are four key issues within the existing literature: (a) conceptual underspecification, (b) heterogeneous operationalization, (c) lack of exchange between research domains, and (d) insufficient anchoring in voice perception theory.
 These challenges have likely precluded a systematic understanding of vocal naturalness, limited visibility to a wider audience, obscured crucial research questions, and led to a divergence between theory and practice.
 The following sections elaborate on each of these problems, before proposing concrete measures to address them.

 Current problems in voice naturalness research